Logo Httpbun

 --path-prefix

 Sets a path prefix for all the paths in Httpbun.
-For example, if this is set to /the-one, then Httpbun's /get endpoint will be available on /the-one/get instead.
+For example, if this is set to the-one, then the /get endpoint will be available on /the-one/get.
 Similarly, all other endpoints are also prefixed with the value of this argument.

 License